 Askfunctionality all by yourself.
 Ask me how I know. ;)

-If you, on the other hand, want to request some operation to be performed by your actor, and:
+If, on the other hand, you wish to request an operation to be performed by your actor, and:

 you should just use

-In this blog post, you learned how Akka.NET can be combined with ASP.NET Core.
-If you have any questions or some points are not clear to you, please leave me a comment below!
+In this blog post, we’ve explored how to integrate Akka.NET with ASP.NET Core.
+If anything is unclear or if you have any questions, please feel free to leave a comment below!

 Subscribe to Havret on Software